AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/networking/examples/sql-datasourcepool.md

 ## Todos os pom.xml

-Incorpore os artefatos de dependência do driver do banco de dados no `all` para que sejam implantados e estejam disponíveis no AEM as a Cloud Service.
-Esses artefatos __deve__ ser pacotes OSGi que exportam a classe Java™ do driver do banco de dados.
+Incorpore os artefatos de dependência do driver do banco de dados no pacote `all` para que eles sejam implantados e estejam disponíveis no AEM as a Cloud Service.
+Esses artefatos __devem__ ser pacotes OSGi que exportam a classe Java™ do driver do banco de dados.

 + `all/pom.xml`